portsoc/hangman-in-branches/README.md

 ![Extract code to function Visual Studio Code](https://i.imgur.com/ikELvfN.png)

 Similarly, we have created the `lives`, `hitsAndMisses`, `create` and `feedback` functions.
+Make sure to read the comments to see what they do.

 We can then improve these functions in later branches.
-For example, we could improve `feedback` by displaying multiple DOM elements and giving them classes.
+For example, we could improve `feedback` by displaying multiple DOM elements and giving them classes for styling.
 The important benefit of our changes is that we only have to update the function's definition, not every place where it was used.

 Although our changes do not significantly decrease the volume of code, they help with readability and maintainability.